firstfu/blood_pressure_app/README.md

 - Different time ranges can be selected (7 days, 2 weeks, 1 month)
 - Click "View Details" to enter the statistics page for more detailed analysis
 - Advanced analysis features are available in the Statistics section
+- Use the comparison tool to analyze different time periods or conditions

 ### Health Recommendations

 - The main page displays health recommendations based on the user's blood pressure condition
 - Click on recommendation cards to get more related information
 - Risk assessment provides personalized health advice
+- Access a knowledge base of professional health articles

 ## 🔜 Future Plans